2019 Annual Yeshiva Day School Day Of Learning: Workshops

 This workshop is facilitated by the Think: Kids program based in the Dept. of Psychiatry at the Massachusetts General Hospital, and will outline an alternative way to understand children with behavioral issues and provide an overview of the Collaborative Problem Solving® (CPS) approach.
 The CPS approach reduces the frequency and intensity of challenging behavior while fostering a positive adult/child relationship and building the child's skills.
 Collaborative Problem Solving is an evidence-based model that has been successfully used across various settings including classrooms, therapeutic facilities, and homes.
 This workshop is designed for educators, social workers, therapists, and anyone who works with children with challenging behavior.

-rigorous curriculum design
+rigorous curriculum design (room 130)

 This workshop will provide an overview of the importance of curriculum that is aligned to NYS Standards and how to align the curriculum, instruction, and assessment to increase student learning.